AdobeDocs/commerce-merchant-services.en/help/live-search/performance.md

 ---
 title: Performance
-description: The [!DNL Live Search] Performance dashboard provides insight into the search terms that shoppers use.
+description: The Live Search Performance dashboard provides insight into the search terms that shoppers use.
 ---
 # Performance